DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 2025-03-XX: Moved evaluation down in the methodology in order to provide a better flow.
 Elaborated further on Toeplitz extraction and ADC converters, as well as motivating the selection of these.
+Some additional information added in introduction as motivation for the work.